Ekko272/KMP_and_Dictionary/README.md

 # KMP_and_Dictionary
-A basic dictionary generator and KMP searching algorithm based on Java.
+A basic dictionary generator and KMP algorithm searching algorithm based on Java.

+You can learn the KMP algorithm through my code here or improve it.

 DictionaryGenerator will take several characters, they can be your target's BOD, Name, E-mail address, and so on.